 - 2.4 The pattern of any revised working arrangements and remuneration adopted by an authority should be clearly related to the continuous improvement of council services.
 In determining any new working arrangements required to deliver improvements authorities will: - i.
 Seek to meet employees' work-life balance needs and agree new arrangements that reflect the Joint Guidance at Part 4.5. - ii.
 Conduct an Equality Impact Assessment consistent with the NJC model is set out in Part 4.11 - iii.
 Ensure that part-time workers receive equal treatment in line with the provisions of Part 2, Para 8. - iv.
-Ensure that arrangements are consistent with Equal Pay legislation. - 2.5 In seeking to ensure work-life balance and the needs of the service, working time arrangements should avoid: - Short notice changes to rostered or expected patterns of work - Excessive hours in any particular week - Unnecessarily long roster periods - 2.6 Employees, in receipt of basic pay at or below point 28 (NB: point 22 on the new pay spine wef 1 April 2019), who are required to work (a) beyond the full-time equivalent hours for the week in question or (b) on Saturday or Sunday or (c) at night or (d) on public holidays or (e) sleeping in duty or (f) other non-standard working arrangements are entitled to compensation as set out in sub-paragraphs (a) to (f) below.
+Ensure that arrangements are consistent with Equal Pay legislation. - 2.5 In seeking to ensure work-life balance and the needs of the service, working time arrangements should avoid: - Short notice changes to rostered or expected patterns of work - Excessive hours in any particular week - Unnecessarily long roster periods - 2.6 Employees, in receipt of basic pay at or below point 22 who are required to work (a) beyond the full-time equivalent hours for the week in question or (b) on Saturday or Sunday or (c) at night or (d) on public holidays or (e) sleeping in duty or (f) other non-standard working arrangements are entitled to compensation as set out in sub-paragraphs (a) to (f) below.
 As an alternative, an inclusive rate of pay to recognise these requirements may be negotiated locally in accordance with the arrangements for modifying Part 3 provisions.